-During the holidays, it’s especially helpful to have a few pressure cooker recipes ready when your food prep time and space in the oven are both limited.
-From homemade cheesecake to chocoflan, try something a little extra special for the end of the holiday feast, and everyone will be talking about how your dessert was the highlight of the day.
+During any celebration or family gathering, it’s helpful to have a few pressure cooker recipes ready when your food prep time and space in the oven are both limited.
+From homemade cheesecake to chocoflan, try something a little extra special and everyone will be talking about how your dessert was the highlight of the event.

+Fresh, homemade cheesecake will delight family and friends.
+You can serve it year round and adapt it with a seasonal flavor like fresh berries in the summer, pumpkin cheesecake in the fall, or top it off with peppermint whip cream and crushed peppermint candies in the winter.
 Because cheesecake is a custard, moist, even heat will keep it from tasting dry or rubbery as well as prevent cracking.
 A water bath in the oven is one way to get to smooth, silky cheesecake perfection, but can be a little intimidating.
-And during the holidays, the oven is usually already occupied.
-That’s why Quick Cooker Strawberry Cheesecake is your secret weapon.
+That’s why Pressure Cooker Strawberry Cheesecake is your secret weapon.
 The Quick Cooker gently steams the creamy dessert.
-Then use the sear setting to make a strawberry sauce while your cheesecake cools in the fridge.
+Use the sear setting to make a strawberry sauce while your cheesecake cools in the fridge.

 This dessert will make you feel like a magician because the custard starts on the bottom then magically flips to the top as the cake cooks.
 Chocoflan is traditionally made with a water bath in the oven like a cheesecake.
 That gentle, moist heat keeps the flan from drying out.
-But this Quick Cooker Chocoflan is perfect for the holidays because it’s a showstopping cake mix hack, and it doesn’t take up space in the oven.
+But this Pressure Cooker Chocoflan is perfect for big, family events because it’s a showstopping cake mix hack, and it doesn’t take up space in the oven.

 A cobbler is cozy, comfort-food that fits as easily on a holiday buffet table as it does at a summer potluck.
-To elevate this dessert for the holidays, make individual servings with this Quick Cooker Berry Cobbler Cakes recipe.
+To elevate this dessert, make individual servings with this Pressure Cooker Berry Cobbler Cakes recipe.
 It only takes about 30 minutes to make.